-Errors in the diagnosis of inflammatory bowel disease in a 2-year-old child using the example of one clinical case.
+Errors in the diagnosis of inflammatory bowel disease in a 2-year-old child as a clinical case example

 -